turingschool/md_launch_curriculum/Mod2/Lessons/Week3/CFUReview.md

 4. Write the SQL query to get the most expensive food item.

-5. Write the SQL query that would return a count of Diners by table.
+5. Write the SQL query that would return a count of diners by table.

 6. Imagine you are in Mod3 - a Mod2 student has asked you to help them understand aggregates.
 How would you explain the query you wrote above to them?

-7. Write the SQL query that would return a list of orders with their tableId.
+7. Write the SQL query that would return a list of orders with their table_id.

 8. How do you know when to use `JOIN`?